tykeal/homeassistant-rental-control/README.md

 -   Reservation URLS will match against the first (and hopefully only) URL in the Description

-And example calendar entry with all of this data might look like this:
+An example calendar entry with all of this data might look like this:

 ```
 Title: John and Jane Doe